Herman's Head: Synopsis

 Research assistant Herman Brooks (William Ragsdale) works in the fact-checking department of a major magazine publisher, Waterton Publishing, in Manhattan.
-Herman, from all outward appearances, embodies the young man on the fast track—ambitious, clever and sensible—but viewers are shown that a struggle of contrasting personality traits are constantly working, and most often arguing, inside his head.
+Herman, from all outward appearances, embodies the young man on the fast track—ambitious, clever, and sensible.
+However, viewers are shown that a struggle of contrasting personality traits are constantly working, and most often arguing, inside his head.
 His decisions and actions are dramatized with a "Greek chorus"-style interpretation of his thought processes.

 The series begins with Herman as mild-mannered, giving in to every passing sexual desire, bedding a lot of women and not being above bending the truth about his life or career status in order to impress women.
-He makes attempts to settle down every once in a while, which he does not find hard due to his overall willingness to turn a strictly physical connection into love.
-However, despite his romantic repertoire with women, he sometimes loses them over comical misunderstandings that are often never resolved.
+He attempts to settle down once in a while, which he does not find hard due to his overall willingness to turn a strictly physical connection into love.
+However, despite his romantic rapport with women, he sometimes loses them over comical misunderstandings that are often never resolved.
 These usually occur as a result of Herman's boyish innocence getting him into trouble.
-During the next couple of seasons, Herman evolves into a more edgy character, more apt to developing outlandish schemes in an attempt to further his career as well as with women, and he becomes more opinionated in situations where previously, he would have conformed to rules, or have been a sycophant.
+During the next couple of seasons, Herman evolves into a more edgy character, more apt to develop outlandish schemes in an attempt to further his career as well as with women, and he becomes more opinionated in situations where previously, he would have conformed to rules, or been a sycophant.

 The psyche

 The four characters acting out Herman's emotions each represent a different aspect of his personality, or psyche.
-As they were intended to be one-dimensional, they often lack in other areas of their character, which leads to frequent squabbles.
+As they were intended to be one-dimensional, they often lack in other areas of their character, leading to frequent squabbles.
 The characters act in unison when Herman's body is affected, such as having to sneeze, or crying out in pain after being punched in the stomach.
 They also team up and form factions.